Skip to Content

-This savory Tomato Cobbler recipe, like my Heirloom Tomato Pie, was conceived by treating the tomato like the fruit that it is.
-Just a few modifications turned this cobbler from a dessert to a savory side dish.
+This savory Tomato Cobbler was conceived by treating the tomato like the fruit that it is.
+Cobbler is not just for dessert.

 tomato corn cobber